outrigdev/outrig/README.md

 Outrig runs 100% locally.
 No data ever leaves your machine.

-It is currently available for MacOS and Linux (Windows builds coming soon).
+It is currently available for macOS and Linux (Windows builds coming soon).

 <p align="center">
   <img src="assets/outrig-loop.gif" alt="Outrig in action" width="800">